 A bat and a ball cost $1.10 together.
 The bat costs $1.00 more than the ball.
 How much does the ball cost?

-Did you get 3 out of 3?
-Unless your have come across these questions before or you have strong deductive intutions, you probably got all three of these simple questions wrong.
+Did you get 4 out of 4?
+Unless you've come across these questions before or you have strong deductive intutions, you probably got all three of these simple questions wrong.

 And even if you did get them right, as soon as you read the question, your brain was screaming out the wrong answer before you could slow down and think deliberately.